[MEDIA COVERAGE] IN SEARCH OF THE JANUS STRUCTURE: GREENING THE PRODUCTION OF CLEAN ENERGY

 “Combining transition-metal dichalcogenides (TMDC) with Janus layers is akin to playing with LEGO, as infinite structures exist for testing.
 Our method allows for the efficient and accurate identification of the most promising material combinations for water splitting, thereby significantly shortening the time spent searching for material structures,” Nguyễn Trần Gia Bảo envisaged in a statement to Tohoku University.

-These new discoveries also help open directions for designing new materials to produce sustainable green hydrogen using sunlight, reducing dependence on fossil fuels and lowering emissions.
+These findings open new pathways for designing new materials for sustainable green hydrogen production using sunlight, reducing dependence on fossil fuels and lowering emissions.
 “Moving forward, the team will continue with experimental work to verify the best materials.
 Additionally, the research group will further optimise by adjusting the structure, adding layers, or incorporating catalytic supports to increase durability and efficiency, whilst expanding the search to many other 2D material combinations,” Dr Nguyễn Tuấn Hưng stated.

 Mỹ Hạnh – The Science and Development Newspaper